dsyme/fsharp-lang-suggestions-scripts/archive/suggestion-9633858-structural,-extensible-records-like-elm-concrete.md

-# Idea 9633858: Structural, extensible records like Elm (concrete proposal) #
+# Structural, extensible records like Elm (concrete proposal) [9633858] #

-### Status : declined

-### Submitted by trek42 on 9/5/2015 12:00:00 AM
+**Submitted by trek42 on 9/5/2015 12:00:00 AM**

-### 6 votes
+**6 votes on UserVoice prior to migration**

-(this is similar to [[/archive/suggestion-8592088-make-records-extensible-a-la-elm](/archive/suggestion-8592088-make-records-extensible-a-la-elm.md),]([/archive/suggestion-8592088-make-records-extensible-a-la-elm](/archive/suggestion-8592088-make-records-extensible-a-la-elm.md),.md) but more concrete).
+(this is similar to /archive/suggestion-8592088-make-records-extensible-a-la-elm, but more concrete).
 == Motivations ==
 F#'s record type is good at representing a group of fields, but is also limited and inflexible:
 * Not Extensible -- it's hard to extend an existing record type with new fields.
 To extend type A without elaborating all its fields, the only choice is to create a nested structure that holds A as one field.
 However, many times a flat structure is more desirable (e.g. it is a better way to model the data, simpler, more readable, etc), and this is hard to do.